wingz-inc/traefik/docs/toml.md

 - `traefik.<service-name>.frontend.rule=Path:/foo`: assign the service frontend rule.
 Overrides `traefik.frontend.rule`.

-NB: when running inside a container, Træfɪk will need network access through `docker network connect <network> <traefik-container>`
+NB: when running inside a container, Træfik will need network access through `docker network connect <network> <traefik-container>`

 ## Marathon backend

-Træfɪk can be configured to use Marathon as a backend configuration:
+Træfik can be configured to use Marathon as a backend configuration:

 ```toml